aselvais/jherber/README.md

 Jherber is more than a new JS lib ...
 It is also a new concept...

-And as we say in French after a big mail "J'ai envie de ... " Jherber !
+And as we say in French after a big meal "J'ai envie de ... " Jherber !

 HAPPY CODING :)